 Poaka has it own 100 acre free range pig farm located near Aylesbury, which is approx 35 km west of Christchurch, New Zealand.
-Thats right we breed and farm our own free range, pasture raised, heritage breed pigs right here in New Zealand!
+Thats right we breed and farm our own free range, pasture raised, acorn and sweet chestnut finished, heritage breed pigs right here in New Zealand!
 This beautiful pork is used in 100% of our products, we do not source meat from anywhere else.
 You can read all about our free range pig farm here.

 Yes we do!
 Read about our money back guarantee here.
 Poaka prides itself on making some of the most delicious pork products available.
 So we want all of our customers to be totally satisfied with their purchase from us.
 If for any reason your product does not arrive in perfect condition or you are unhappy with your purchase, please contact us and we will happily make this right.
 We will either send you a replacement product or fully refund you, whichever you prefer.